Columbia River Salmon Fishing Guides

 If the fishing is exceptionally good or maybe not as good as it could have been, then that's where luck factors in.
 Sometimes we get really lucky and extraordinarily great things happen, and on rare occasions the opposite happens and the fish just aren't there or don't cooperate.

 Both of these occurrences are out of the norm and don't happen every day.
 Either way these are factors that are out of our control.
 We fish in the best areas, at the best times, using the best of everything so we maximize the possibility of having the extraordinarily great things happen while minimizing the chance of having bad fishing happen.
 Most days we just have good fishing, that is the norm.

 If we get out there on the morning of your trip and something has changed dramatically overnight; it's just not looking good and there is nothing to lead us to believe that it's going to get better, then a half day of fishing for half price is definitely an option.
 We normally don't do half day trips but this is something we are willing to do when things just don't turn out like planned.

-When you join us on our boats we're a team, and there isn't a member of that team that wants to go to the dock empty handed, and there isn't a single member of that team that doesn't have something significant riding on the outcome of the day.
+When you join us on our boats we're a team, and there isn't a member of that team that wants to go back to the dock empty handed, and there isn't a single member of that team that doesn't have something significant riding on the outcome of the day.
 This risk and outcome both good and bad are shared.
 We as fishing guides understand this and we want customers that understand this as well, not someone looking for "guaranteed" results.